laravel-enso/forms/README.md

 The `VueFormSs.vue` component takes the following parameter:
 - `params`, array, parameters that are used for Ziggy `route` helper function, in order to do an ajax get request and fetch the form configuration | required
+- `locale`, string, the locale to be used by the various sub-components.
+Within Enso, it attempts to read and use the user's language preferences from within the Vuex store

 ### Advanced usage